remisharoon/plombery-scraper/README.md

 5. Provision an Elasticsearch cluster (or use an existing one) and set `host`, `username`, `password`, and `jobs_index` in `src/plombery/config/config.ini`.
 6. Set up a Cloudflare R2 bucket (default: `me-data-jobs`) and update the credentials plus `JOBS_BUCKET`/`JOBS_EXPORT_KEY` values in `src/plombery/config/config.ini`.
 7. Deploy the Streamlit dashboard to Streamlit Cloud, using the provided configuration files.
+8. Set up the Plombery service using the systemd service file at `deploy/plomberly.service` for automated pipeline execution.

 ### Crswtch Scraper Pipeline